Republicans are left reeling after deal between Trump and Democrats

 Back on Capitol Hill, there was a mixture of resignation and outrage.

-Senate Republicans gathered for their weekly lunch where McConnell, joined by OMB Director Mick Mulvaney and Vice President Mike Pence, laid out the plan.
+At the weekly lunch for Senate Republicans, McConnell, joined by White House budget director Mick Mulvaney and Vice President Mike Pence, laid out the deal reached with Democratic leaders.

 When asked if they were surprised at the deal that was made, some senators appeared unfazed.